 The Martha’s Vineyard public beaches are open to anyone on the island.

 These beaches are mostly public beaches but there are some town beaches too.
-Off season, all the town beaches are open without restriction.
+Off season, all the beaches in Martha’s Vineyard are open without restriction.

-These beaches are all open to anyone who rocks up but be aware that parking may be an issue.
+These Martha’s Vineyard beaches are all open to anyone who rocks up but be aware that parking may be an issue.

-Down the road from the Aquinnah light house, Moshup Beach is a charming beach wedged between the Aquinnah cliffs and the Atlantic Ocean.
+Down the road from the Aquinnah light house, Moshup Beach Martha’s Vineyard is a charming beach wedged between the Aquinnah cliffs and the Atlantic Ocean.
+Thanks to its location, it’s also known as Aquinnah Public Beach.
 The Atlantic Ocean waves makes this a popular surf beach.

 The Menemsha Public Beach is not the best beach on the island in terms of sand, width or parking.

 Yet Menemsha Beach is super popular so parking may be an issue.

 Why?
 The sunsets at Menemsha are epic!
 People come in the evenings with picnic blankets and eat their dinner while watching the sunset.
 This ritual is one of our favourite budget things to do in Martha’s Vineyard.

 The water is calm and its easy for kids to play in the sand and water.
 There are rocks nearby as well that my kids love to clamber over.